Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Cheng Ying: (程影) An elegant sword believed to be from China’s Zhou Dynasty era.
 Sometimes considered one of the ten legendary swords of the Middle Kingdom.

 - Chi Xiao: (赤霄) The sword of Liu Bang, founder of China’s Han Dynasty.
-It is culturally considered a representation of imperial sovereignty.
+It is culturally considered as a representation of imperial sovereignty.

 - Chrysaor: The golden sword of Sir Artegal in Edmund Spencer’s epic poem, The Faerie Queene.
 Said to be capable of cutting anything.